 Powerful… immensely engaging... reflective gem of a play.

 –Theodore P. Mahne, Times-Picayune

-Setting: Primary Location: The living-room/kitchen of an apartment over a detached garage in the back yard of a posh home in Coral Gables, Florida.
+Primary Location: the living room/kitchen of an apartment over a detached garage in the backyard of a posh home in Coral Gables, Florida.

-Third Location: In Act One Scene Four, a separate spot of light should coexist with the living room set for the brief duration of one phone call.
+Third Location: in Act I, Scene 4, a separate spot of light should coexist with the living room set for the brief duration of one phone call.